leylicowell/01861979-math70076-assessment-2/README.md

 ## Methodology

-We modeled the number of cyclone landfalls per month and year using Bayesian Poisson regression models and the **cmdstanr package**, in order to explore any seasonality effects and yearly trends.
+We modeled the number of cyclone landfalls per month and year using Bayesian Poisson regression models and the **cmdstanr** package, in order to explore any seasonality effects and yearly trends.
 Our first model, Model A, included both a monthly effect and a non-linear yearly effect, due to the high fluctuations in cyclone landfall numbers per year.
 Our second model, Model B, only included the monthly effect, ignoring any long-term trends.